chmarr/artshow-jockey/README.md

 Artshow Jockey is written in Python using the Django application framework.
 It can be installed as a standalone application, or integrated into a larger Django project.
 Most screens use the Django "Admin" application, with a few customised screens.
 Customised screens are currently "ugly" but functional, just like this page.

 Artshow Jockey is currently in development, and has been used and refined at Further Confusion every year since 2009.
 Other conventions are highly encouraged to use it too.
 A polished "1.0" release is expected in March 2012.
 You are invited to download an try the project now; any recommendations and requests will be happily considered.
-As it is in development, only downloads via "SVN" are supported, but other methods will be available once the project stabilises.
+Use github to download the "master" development branch, or to download a zip file or tarball.
+Stable releases will be given distinct branch names.

 Visit the [Wiki](https://github.com/chmarr/artshow-jockey/wiki) to get documentation, or go straight to the [Quickstart](https://github.com/chmarr/artshow-jockey/wiki/Quickstart) page.

-Artshow Jockey is currently actively developed by <chris@cogdon.org>.
+Artshow Jockey is currently actively developed by Chris Cogdon <chris@cogdon.org>.

 Development assistance, especially for HTML/CSS/Javascript, is eagerly welcome.